MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-single-link.md

 For more information, see [Deploy host networking with Network ATC](../deploy/network-atc.md).

-## Arm template Storage intent networks configuration example
+## Arm template Storage intent network configuration example

 *Add link to the quickstart template example once ready*